WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ang-Li/Weekly-Meetings.md

 #### Where do you need help from Kirstie?

-* Kirstie can help to check / improve the language for the RR and Github.
+* Kirstie can help to check / improve the language for the RR and Github
+  * KW: I'll keep rocking in the paper - you work on the step by step instructions!

 _________